FrancescoCortella/labsforpartners-microsoftfabric/lab3_part2.1_fabric.md

 5. You should be able to see the parquet files in the Files section.
 Next step is **load them into new Tables.**

-6. If you completed all the steps correctly you should able to view the data you stored in the gold-container **under tables**:
+6. If you completed all the steps correctly you should able to view the data stored in the ADLS gold-container **under tables**:

    <img width="173" alt="image" src="https://github.com/FrancescoCortella/labsforpartners-microsoftfabric/assets/135111177/51bd060c-c560-4760-883e-541cd8a2ecf1">

-**NOTE: Thanks to the shortcut, you are now able to view these tables without any data duplication.
-You can now use all the Fabric engines on top of the tables which are still stored only in the ADLS**.
+**NOTE: Thanks to the shortcut, Fabric is now pointing to the root location where these tables are stored, without any data duplication.
+You can now use all the Fabric engines on top of the tables which are only stored in the ADLS, and not stored in the Fabric one-lake**.

 ## **V-ORDER**